daviddflix/Hit/README.md

-# Hit Pasta - Mobile only
+# Hit Pasta

 Restaurant web page where clients can see the menu and choose between all the varieties, their orders would be recieved through Whatsapp, as the PO requested.

+comments: mobile only